pocketsfullofcurry/score_keep_beezus/readme.md

 # Score Keep App
-## as designed and taught by Andrew Mead for this className
+## coded by beezus.
-coded by beezus.
+As designed and taught by Andrew Mead for his udemy class "Full-Stack Web Apps with Meteor and React".